 In addition to recovering compensation for the past and future medical expenses associated with the medical treatment of your injuries, your lawyer can help you recover the following damages:

 Not necessarily.
 In Pennsylvania, you do not have to prove negligence on the part of the manufacturer of the product and other parties in the chain of distribution in order to recover compensation.
 But just because you do not have to establish the defendant’s negligence in your product liability lawsuit, it does not necessarily mean that winning product liability cases is easy.
 It is not.

 In the vast majority of cases, the injured plaintiffs who win product liability cases in Pennsylvania are represented by skilled lawyers.
 Make the right decision.
-Contact the Dan Doyle Law Group, a reputable and respected law firm in Pennsylvania, to speak about your particular case.
+Contact the Dan Doyle Law Group, a reputable and respected law firm in Philadelphia, to speak about your particular case.
 Let our lawyers formulate a legal strategy for you.
 Get a free consultation by calling at 215-987-3730 or fill out this contact form.